Natas Travel Fair 2026

 Image Credit: Western Australia

 Ningaloo Reef is also home to a diverse marine ecosystem that is teeming with life and colour.
-This world heritage site consists of pristine waters, vast coral landscapes and an abundance of exotic marine animals.
+This World Heritage Site features pristine waters, vast coral landscapes, and an abundance of exotic marine animals.

 Image credit: Nicole McLachlan